HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 ```
 If we are erasing a leaf node, it is intuitive to see that we would just need to traverse through its parents and correct their heights/apply rotations.

 However, what if we are deleting a node in the middle of the tree?
-Then we need to find a node that we can _safely_ delete and that we can put in the place of the node we want to delete.
+Then we need to find a node that we _can_ remove (a leaf node) and we use it to replace the node we want to delete.

 To do so, we can either move to the left child (if it exists) and move right until there are no more right children, or move to the right and then move all the way to the left.

-This would find the largest node smaller than the node targeted for deletion, or the smallest node larger than the target node, and we can use this to replace the target node.
-We then delete the node we used to replace the target node instead.
+This would find the largest node smaller than the node targeted for deletion, or the smallest node larger than the target node.
+We then perform the replacement and delete our replacement node.

 ```cpp
 	//...